Book IV — The Marshal's Almanac

 1. Pre-Fight: Make Them Visible Before They Bite

 Show the monster before the fight.
 Footprints.
 A song heard over the ridge.
 A body left as a warning.
-Let the party know what’s coming long enough to feel dread, but not long enough to plan everything.
+Let the party feel dread long enough to dread it, but not long enough to plan everything away.

 2. Mid-Fight: Give the Monster a Choice Point